hashim-ali09/Workout-Tracker/README.md

 - The app is fully client-side.
 - You can open it directly from disk or host it on any static web server.
-- If you change browsers or devices, export your data first so you can restore it later.
+- If browser site data is cleared, localStorage is cleared too.
+Export your data regularly if you care about long-term retention.
+- localStorage is origin-specific.
+Data on `file://` and data on a hosted URL are different stores.

 ## License

 Free to use, modify, and share.